 Celcoxib: preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently) of worse pain during chemotherapy among people with metastatic or postoperative recurrent stomach (gastric) cancer treated with celecoxib

-- Worse chronic cancer pain among people treated with indomethacin compared to placebo in a large meta-analysisa statistical analysis that combines the results of two or more research studies; the results of smaller research studies addressing the same or similar questions can be analyzed as though they are one bigger, more powerful study of 18 RCTs5Huang R, Jiang L et al. Comparative efficacy of therapeutics for chronic cancer pain: a Bayesian network meta-analysis.
+- Worse persistent (chronic) cancer pain among people treated with indomethacin compared to placebo in a large meta-analysisa statistical analysis that combines the results of two or more research studies; the results of smaller research studies addressing the same or similar questions can be analyzed as though they are one bigger, more powerful study of 18 RCTs6Huang R, Jiang L et al. Comparative efficacy of therapeutics for chronic cancer pain: a Bayesian network meta-analysis.
 Journal of Clinical Oncology.
 2019 Jul 10;37(20):1742-1752.

 Other side effects or adverse events